nicojs/typed-inject/README.md

 _Note: some generic parameters are omitted for clarity._

+### `createInjector`

+Create a new `Injector<{}>`.
+You generally want to create one per application/request.
+If you're using `typed-inject` also in your unit tests, you probably want to create a fresh one for each test, for example in global test setup.

 ### `Injector<TContext>`

 The `Injector<TContext>` is the core interface of typed-inject.
 It provides the ability to inject your class or function with `injectClass` and `injectFunction` respectively.
 You can create new _child injectors_ from it using the `provideXXX` methods.

-The `TContext` generic arguments is a [lookup type](https://blog.mariusschulz.com/2017/01/06/typescript-2-1-keyof-and-lookup-types).
+The `TContext` generic argument is a [lookup type](https://blog.mariusschulz.com/2017/01/06/typescript-2-1-keyof-and-lookup-types).
 The keys in this type are the tokens that can be injected, the values are the exact types of those tokens.
 For example, if `TContext extends { foo: string, bar: number }`, you can let a token `'foo'` be injected of type `string`, and a token `'bar'` of type `number`.

 Typed inject comes with only one implementation.
 The `rootInjector`.
 It implements `Injector<{}>` interface, meaning that it does not provide any tokens (except for [magic tokens](#-magic-tokens)).
 Import it with `import { rootInjector } from 'typed-inject'`.
 From the `rootInjector`, you can create child injectors.
 See [creating child injectors](#-creating-child-injectors) for more information.

-Don't worry about reusing the `rootInjector` in your application.
-It is stateless and read-only, so safe for concurrent use.

 #### `injector.injectClass(injectable: InjectableClass)`